Melissaurious/NanoDesigner/README.md

 ```

 #### Checkpoints
 For proof of concepts of NanoDesigner, please download and employ DiffAb or ADesigner trained models found [here](https://drive.google.com/drive/folders/1kGK3rV138lG8vQpGAtHv5oNP_a11Gr01?usp=share_link).
-These comes from the best perfoming training configuration found in experiment 1 results: Comnbined dataset Nanobodies + Antibodies, clustered based on antigen sequence similarity with a threshold of 60%.
+These comes from fold 0 of the best perfoming training configuration found in experiment 1 results: Comnbined dataset Nanobodies + Antibodies, clustered based on antigen sequence similarity with a threshold of 60%.

 ### Results Analysis